jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 The main transform of this pipeline (`CalculateTopKWords`) performs

-1. `Windowing`: assigns input text messages into a [fixed time window](https://beam.apache.org/documentation/programming-guide/#windowing) of configurable length - 10 seconds by default
+1. `Windowing`: assigns input text messages into a [fixed time window](https://beam.apache.org/documentation/programming-guide/#windowing) of configurable length - 10 seconds by default.
-2. `Tokenize`: tokenizes (or converts) text into words
+2. `Tokenize`: tokenizes (or converts) text into words.
-3. `CountPerWord`: counts occurrence of each word
+3. `CountPerWord`: counts occurrence of each word.
-4. `TopKWords`: selects top k words - 3 by default
+4. `TopKWords`: selects top k words - 3 by default.
-5. `Flatten`: flattens a list of words into individual words
+5. `Flatten`: flattens a list of words into individual words.

 Also, it adds the window start and end timestamps when creating output messages (`CreateMessags`).

 ```python
 # chapter2/top_k_words.py